-You can create a webhook by combining a trigger or automation with an HTTP target in Zendesk Support.
-In web development, a webhook sends an HTTP request to a specified url in response to an event -- in this case, when a trigger or automation fires in Zendesk Support.
+In web development, a webhook sends an HTTP request to a specified URL in response to an event -- in this case, when a trigger or automation fires in Zendesk Support.
 Web developers typically use webhooks to invoke behavior in another system.
+You can create what is, essentially, a webhook by combining a trigger or automation with an HTTP target in Zendesk Support.

-You can use webhooks to build integrations with the services or with your back-end system.
+You can create HTTP targets to build integrations with the services or with your back-end system.
 Examples:

 - Alert your team in Slack when an urgent ticket is created

 - Pass ticket details to your docs team in Asana after a ticket is resolved

 - Notify your own backend service regarding an important ticket event

 An HTTP target lets you pass information to third-party services and REST APIs that accept JSON, XML, or form-encoded content in HTTP requests.
 HTTP targets are used by automations and triggers in Zendesk Support when a ticket meets certain conditions.
 To learn more about targets, see Notifying external targets.